 I am a Ph.D. candidate in the Department of Political Science at Georgia State University.
 I successfully passed my comprehensive exams in October of 2016 in American Politics and Public Law.
 I received my Bachelors in Political Science in May of 2013 with Research Honors within the Honors College at Georgia State University.
 I was admitted into the Direct Admit Ph.D. program in Political Science in 2013, and received my Masters of Arts in Political Science in 2015.

-My primary field of study is Judicial Politics, and I am currently working on my dissertation on Senate-Judicial relations.
-I am specifically interesting in studying the rhetoric used during nomination and confirmation proceedings.
+My primary field of study is Judicial Politics, and I am currently working on my dissertation on state supreme court workloads.
+I am specifically interested in looking at how judges utilize technology to manage their time and workloads.
 I have diverse methodological training in quantitative, qualitative, survey, and experimental methods.
-My research includes with work with text analysis and readability software.
+My research includes work with text analysis and readability software.

-As of Spring 2018, I am on a dual graduate student appointment with the Department of Political Science for teaching and Georgia State University’s new pipeline Center for Advancement of Students and Alumni (CASA).
+As of Spring 2018, I am on a graduate student appointment with the Georgia State University’s new pipeline Center for Advancement of Students and Alumni (CASA).